This article is written by medical professional Dr. Alice Byram, whom you can read more about at the end of the article.

 Why Menstrual Cups Are The Best Solution For Heavy Periods:

-- A menstrual cup holds 3 times more fluid than a super tampon.
+- A menstrual cup holds 3 times more fluid than tampons for heavy periods.
 Once inserted correctly you are unlikely to leak.

 - With a larger capacity than tampons or pads, this means fewer bathroom visits.
 You can wear your period cup for up to 8 hours.